-Seahawks training camp Day 11: Russell Wilson will sit out as Geno Smith will start preseason opener at quarterback
+Seahawks training camp Day 11: Geno Smith, not Russell Wilson, will start preseason opener at QB

 Quotable

 “I think more than ever we have a lot of guys that we need to play.
 We’ve got a big competition in the quarterback position in particular.
 We want these guys to play as much as they can and play their way into their spots.
 I don’t want this to be decisions that we have to make without a lot of great information.
 So that’s what’s most important right now.
-We have a lot of competition at the receiver.
+We have a lot of competition at receiver.
 We have a lot of competition in the offensive line.
-We are going to be able to play a lot of guys in this game and see how they can do,” — Carroll on deciding not to play many starters against Denver.
+We are going to be able to play a lot of guys in this game and see how they can do.” — Carroll on deciding not to play many starters against Denver.

 Next up

-Seahawks will play Denver Thursday and then take two days off before returning to practice on Sunday.
-The Seahawks will have three heavy days of practice Sunday, Monday and Tuesday, Carroll said, before then taking next Wednesday off and then preparing for the second preseason game against Minnesota on Aug.
+The Seahawks will play Denver Thursday and then take two days off before returning to practice on Sunday.
+The Seahawks will have three heavy days of practice Sunday, Monday and Tuesday, Carroll said, before taking next Wednesday off and then preparing for the second preseason game against Minnesota on Aug.
 18.

 The opinions expressed in reader comments are those of the author only, and do not reflect the opinions of The Seattle Times.